 Melissa Azofeifa is an undocumented immigrant who came to the United States from Costa Rica at age 6.
-A junior journalism major at Stony Brook, Azeofeifa is able to legally attend the university thanks to the Deferred Action on Childhood Arrivals policy, otherwise referred to as DACA.
+A junior journalism major at Stony Brook, Azofeifa is able to legally attend the university thanks to the Deferred Action on Childhood Arrivals policy, otherwise referred to as DACA.

 President Donald Trump’s announcement of plans to rescind the program within six months and leave its replacement to Congress’ discretion, has left Azofeifa and the program’s nearly 800,000 other participants, also known as Dreamers, frightened for their future and unsure of what will come next.

 “At the beginning, I was very hurt,” Azofeifa said.
 “I immediately thought about what that would mean for my studies.
 What would that mean for everything I wanted to do?
 We’re all trying to stay calm, it’s a very scary situation.”

 DACA was established in 2012 through executive actions made under the Obama administration.
 It was intended to give undocumented immigrants who entered the the U.S. before age 16 temporary legal status to be renewed every two years.
 The policy has allowed immigrants like Azofeifa to live, work and pursue education without fear of deportation.